chethanmandya/Chethan/_posts/2020-02-23-Spannable-Text.md

 #### Spannable Text
-Spans are helpful to style text, it help us to change the color of specific portion , help us to make specific portion to be clickable, resizable , there many other use cases where we make use of the spannable text, In the most cases , you come across one common style where you want to change the color of some portion and make that portion to be clickable.
+Spans are helpful to style text, it help us to change the color of specific portion of the text, help us to make specific portion to be clickable, resizable , there many other use cases where we make use of the spannable text.
+Frequently, you come across one common style where you want to change the color of some portion and make that portion to be clickable.

-Below is simple demonstration of how you organise your code for spannable text .
-In this , The text terms&contion , Privacy Policy is textual color is made to be colorful and clickable.
+Below is simple demonstration of how you can organise your code for spannable text .
+In this snapshot, The text terms&contion , Privacy Policy is taking color and clickable.

 <div class="card">
   <div class="card__image">